martmannupb/AmoebotSim-2.0/Documentation/dev_guide/render/particles/shader_example.md

 <img src="~/images/hex_particle_mesh.png" alt="Hexagon Particle Mesh" title="Hexagon Particle Mesh" width="350"/>

-It has been created by the [`MeshCreator_HexagonalView`][1] in such a way that its pivot is exactly $0.5$ units left of the center, i.e., between the left third and the middle third.
+It is created by the [`MeshCreator_HexagonalView`][1] in such a way that its pivot is exactly $0.5$ units left of the center, i.e., between the left third and the middle third.
 In this position, the center of the particle's body should be drawn.
 When the particle is expanded, the other part of its body should be drawn one unit to the right, i.e., between the middle third and the right third.
 The quad mesh rotates around its pivot, so if it is rotated by a multiple of 60 degrees, the right part of the expanded particle will line up exactly with the corresponding neighbor node because the edge length of the background is also one unit.